StanJulia/Stan.jl/README.md

 ## Important note

-Major work will happen on this package over the next few months.
+Major work will happen on this package over the next few months, i.e. until at least March 2020.
+The basic packages in StanJulia work but are still fine-tuned.
+Documantation - to be part of Stan.jl v5 - is also virtually not there yet.
+WORK IN PROGRESS!!!!

+## Background info

 Stan.jl v4.x (and earlier versions) was the first generation of Julia tools to use Stan's [cmdstan executable](https://mc-stan.org/users/interfaces/cmdstan.html).
 CmdStan.jl v5.x updated these for Julia v1.x and added features based on user feedback.
 Most of cmdstan's features are covered (but not all).